 - The sleek design and affordable price make the Neatfi XL LED Task Lamp my top pick for best miniature painting lamp and light for professional use

 Continue reading to find out more about my thoughts about why I believe the Neatfi XL lamp is ideal for professional miniature painters and power users.
+For other lights for painting minis and working with scale models, check out this hobby lamp guide and review!

 What is a Professional Miniature Painter?